 Minimal build requirements

-sudo apt-get install build-essential cmake git git-lfs libboost-chrono-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev libevent-dev libminiupnpc-dev libssl-dev libzmq3-dev help2man ninja-build python3
+sudo apt-get install build-essential cmake git libboost-chrono-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev libevent-dev libminiupnpc-dev libssl-dev libzmq3-dev help2man ninja-build python3

 You can do without the

 packages, then you just need to respectively pass

 -DENABLE_MAN=OFF on the

 BerkeleyDB 5.3 or later is required for the wallet.
 This can be installed with:

 If you want to build the GUI client

 To build with Qt 5 you need the following packages installed: